prowler-cloud/prowler/docs/tutorials/mutelist.md

 ???+ note
     For Kubernetes provider, the Account ID is the Cluster Name and the Region is the Namespace.

-The Mute List file is a YAML file with the following syntax:
+The Mutelist file is a YAML file with the following syntax:

 ```yaml
     ### Account, Check and/or Region can be * to apply for all the cases.